robinmoisson/staticrypt/README.md

 ### Based on StatiCrypt

-**Template to host an encrypted single page website with Github Pages:** [a-nau/password-protected-website-template](https://github.com/a-nau/password-protected-website-template) is a demonstration of how to build a protected page on Github Pages, integrating with Github Actions
+**Template to host an encrypted single page website with Github Pages:** [a-nau/password-protected-website-template](https://github.com/a-nau/password-protected-website-template) is a demonstration of how to build a protected page on Github Pages, integrating with Github Actions. (**Warning:** this is compatible with 2.x only, left it here for inspiration purpose.
+You can follow the [issue on upgrading to 3.x](https://github.com/a-nau/password-protected-website-template/issues/2).)